Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 The other four digits are used to set the IFF code to interrogate for Modes 1 to 3.

-Regular interrogation based on transponder codes is accomplished by the AN/APX-76 system.

-Additionally, the AN/APX-81A Combat-Tree system can identify targets beyond their transponder responses, enabling to identify likely-hostile aircraft.

 Once setup, interrogation can be initiated by pressing the Challenge Button on the Antenna Hand Control Stick.